-I'm a data and newsroom product manager at The Baltimore Banner and a graduate of the Lede Program at Columbia University, focusing on data and graphics journalism.
-My work at The Banner earned us the MDDC Award for General Website Excellence in 2023 and 2024.
-My team also supports the technical pipeline for our Pulitzer Prize-winning investigative series on Baltimore's overdose crisis with The New York Times.
+I served on the judging panel for the 2024 IRE Awards and presented The Banner's voter guide for the 2024 Maryland primary elections at NICAR.
+My work at The Banner earned us the Local Media Association Award for Best Local News Website in 2024 and the MDDC Award for General Website Excellence in 2024 and 2023.
+My team also supported the data pipeline for a Pulitzer Prize-winning investigative series on Baltimore's overdose crisis with The New York Times.

 I'm always open to feedback or collaboration!
 I owe my winding career to folks in the industry who were kind enough to answer my (naïve) questions when I needed them most, and I'm happy to pass it along.
 Please get in touch.